hackclub/hackclub/workshops/interactive_maps/README.md

 ---
 name: 'Interactive Maps'
 description: 'Learn JS and HTML while making a fun interactive map'
-author: '@LonaDotExe'
+author: 'JeswinSunsi'
 ---

 # Making an interactive map using Javascript
-By the end of this tutorial, you will learn to use functions and IF-ELSE statements in nothing but Vanilla JS to create some really good-looking interactive maps.
+By the end of this tutorial, you will learn to use functions and if-else statements in nothing but Vanilla JS to create some really good-looking interactive maps.
 This workshop will also teach you the basics of HTML and CSS.
 As a bonus, read till the end for a fun programming fact.

 - Demo - https://interactive-maps.jeswinsunsi.repl.co/
 - Final code - https://repl.it/@JeswinSunsi/Interactive-Maps#index.html